Cook Islands Entry Requirements

 Recommended Vaccinations

-• Typhoid - recommended for travelers eating outside major restaurants and hotels
+• Typhoid if eating outside major hotels/restaurants

 Health Insurance